m4n1c22/Loadable-Scheduler/gist.md

 ##Expectation

 - Generate an adaptable design which can handle variable CPU workloads.
-- The system should provide an adaptive design which act as a container class/structure for the problem
+- The system should provide an adaptive design which act as a container class/structure for the problem.